ethercats/degeneratefarm/README.md

     }
  ```

 ## Bugs Found

  1) The animation_url isn't respected as the preview image on indexers like OpenSea.
 This means OpenSea shows a blank image on mint.
-We have finished a local version that listens for events and build a preview image of the minted pig, but need more time to implement on the backend.
+We have finished a local version that listens for events and builds a preview image of the minted pig, but need more time to implement on the backend.
 The need for this is moot once minting is complete, so it is not a top-priority as nobody is going to sell on OpenSea before minting finishes.

  2) Alchemy and OpenSea did not imagine such a pattern, so we are working with them to fix both API whitelisting and UX.
 We hope our project is successful so they can progress forward with the gamified future of NFTs.

  3) Web3 is a bit of a joke for login management.
 While we have used socketio and nonce message signing to authenticate users, DegenerateFarm only needs to know the root account logged in and the network.
 Unfortunately, our code that worked in the past we realized had some issues.
 Web3 also doesn't allow for a dapp to log people out.
 That can only be a user choice.
 This makes managing state challenging.
-There are third party services that simplify this, but at the expenses of centralization, so we spent some time refactoring.
+There are third party services that simplify this, but at the expense of decentralization, so we spent some time refactoring.

  4) WebKit.
 Yea.
 WebKit is awful and full of bugs.
 It is extraordinary that the person who envisioned mobile phones being able to run web applications didn't foresee the need for following the rules of standards.
 It is for this reason we chose to use absolute positioned sprites of all the same dimensions.
 We intend to use mapped spritesheets as we have done in other projects when it is serviceable in a decentralized way.
 For now we have chosen a slightly more bloated sprite rendering system to maximize browser compatibility.